Outbreak of COVID-19 at Harborview Medical Center infects 10 staffers and 4 patients; 1 patient has died

-Harborview Medical Center has confirmed an outbreak of COVID-19 has killed one patient and infected three others.
-Ten staffers have also tested positive and are isolating.
+A COVID-19 outbreak in a surgical unit at Harborview Medical Center has killed one patient and infected three others.
+Ten staffers have also tested positive for the virus that causes the disease and are isolating.

 The patient died in the intensive care unit, said Dr. John Lynch, medical director of Harborview’s Infection Control, Antibiotic Stewardship and Employee Health programs.
-Lynch didn’t know immediately what date the patient died.
+Lynch didn’t immediately know what date the patient died.

+Three patients who contracted the virus had been at Harborview for more than 14 days, which indicates they likely caught it at the hospital.

-The hospital is working to stem the outbreak and determine how the virus got into the surgical unit, Lynch said.
+Harborview is working to stem the outbreak and determine how the virus got into the surgical unit, Lynch said.
 “We’re going to need some time to determine whether it’s contained or not.”

+The surgical unit, which serves patients coming into and out of surgery after trauma, isn’t accepting new patients.
+Susan Gregg, a Harborview spokesperson, said the hospital would not disclose the specific name of the unit out of concern for patient privacy.

-None of the workers who have tested positive have needed to be hospitalized, Lynch said.
-They’re all “recovering at home,” he said.
+All 10 workers who tested positive are “recovering at home” and haven’t needed to be hospitalized, Lynch said.
+Thirty hospital staffers are quarantining after possible exposures, Lynch said.

 Isolating staff members who may have been exposed hasn’t put Harborview in a staffing crunch, Lynch said.